ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	....
 	ManagedDevice dmClient = new ManagedDevice(mqttClient, deviceData);

-Note this constructor helps the custom device users to create ManagedDevice instance with the already Created and connected MqttClient instance to take advantage of device management operations.
+Note this constructor helps the custom device users to create ManagedDevice instance with the already created and connected MqttClient instance to take advantage of device management operations.
 But we recommend the users to use the library for all the device functionalities.

 **Constructor#3**